bollu/bollu.github.io/README.md

-By the above lemma, we know that this is the same as picking uniformly at random from $A$. **Confusion:** Do we not want to uniformly pick from colors that are allowed in $X$, not from colors that are allowed in $W$?
-I don't see why this is sampling $X$ from the right distribution.
+By the above lemma, we know that this is the same as picking uniformly at random from $A$. **Confusion:** Do we not want to uniformly pick from colors that are allowed in $X$, not from colors from $A$? ie, isn't $A$ an under-approximation of the actual colors-that-are-allowed in $X$?
+I don't see why this is sampling the next state of $v$ correctly.

 ##### Termination